 The Lord reveals himself to us in a myriad of ways: Sometimes it’s through his Holy spirit, sometimes it’s through people, sometimes it’s through life experiences, but his word (in the Holy Bible) is an ever present, infinite source that is living and inspirational.
 While Christ was still on earth, he used an unusual method of teaching many pearls of wisdom.
 One of these was through parables.

 His grace is so great, he gives a chance, to both the wicked and righteous.
-He gives everyone undeserved and unmerited favour as no human is worth his grace and salvation.
+He gives everyone undeserved and unmerited favor as no human is worth his grace and salvation.

 His nature is forbearance and he holds himself back from punishing us even as we mock his patience by continuing to sin and live in iniquity.
 Despite our haughtiness, he is mercifully waiting for us to come to him.

-The Lord is the master of self control.
+5. The Lord is the Master of Self-control.

 Even though the Lord see’s all the evil, hate, suffering and heartache in the world, and he has the power to destroy the whole world even as in the days of Noah, he is exercising self control and ruling in wisdom.